kurtbruns/svg-tutorial/content/_index.md

 </svg>
 ```

-The corresponding tree like structure is shown below.
+The corresponding tree-like structure is shown below.
 There are two important things to know about this structure.
-1) It is hierarchical and elements inherit the transformations and and styles applied to their parents.
+1) It is hierarchical and elements inherit the transformations and styles applied to their parents.
 For example, if the group element has a transformation applied to it, its two children will also be transformed.
 2) The order in which elements are drawn depends on their order in the document.
 Elements that are drawn first will appear in the background and elements that are drawn last will appear in the foreground.

-{{<image
+{{<svg-inline
 src="images/tree-structure.svg"
 alt="SVG XML Tree Structure"
 class="center"